flyer1/Rainbow/README.md

 ## Primary Technology
 - [AngularJS](https://angularjs.org/) - A front end web MV* framework that lets us do databinding, client side routing between pages, custom markup (directives) that is specific to the problem at hand, etc, etc. Basically it's the best thing to come along for web development in a long time.
-- [Angular Bootstrap](http://angular-ui.github.io/bootstrap/) - An Angular-ized version of Bootstrap that makes it easier to layout responsive and rich web pages.
+- [Bootstrap](http://getbootstrap.com/) - Bootstrap makes it easier to layout responsive and rich web pages.
 - There are a handful of other libs that make this site tick but the two above do most of the heavy lifting.